231tr0n/custom-go-router/README.md

 # custom-go-router
-A Custom go router without any dependencies.
+A Custom go router without any external dependencies.